 Acrylic paint dip rock painting is a great way to teach your kids how to transform a simple rock to a piece of art.

 Rock painting is a rightful passage of being a kid right?
 It’s an easy craft that kids of all ages can do.
 Chances are you already have all the supplies at home too!
 If you want to create a new and fun craft why not try rock painting for kids?
 Of course, you could always paint the rocks normally but to make the experience more fun, give dip painting a shot!
+For younger children who can’t paint small details on rocks, this fun activity is great to do.
 This dip painting method stops the paint from getting too messy so makes the cleanup much easier as well.

-A few things to note about acrylic dip painting before we begin;
+This method of rock painting can also be known as acrylic paint float.
+A few things to note about popular method of acrylic dip painting before we begin;

 Today we will be dipping the rocks into acrylic paint without adding water or a pouring medium to it.

-What you will need for acrylic rock painting:
+What you will need for acrylic rock painting with the following materials:

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.